 Joey recognizes leaders do not only exist on the athletic field, or in front of a television camera.
 The Oregon Community Quarterback Scholarship is designed to find and encourage students who have shown a take-charge ability in their community, but may need help reaching their potential.

-Shade Streeter, Summit High School — Bend, is an AP student and varsity athlete with a passion for public service, who has demonstrated leadership as his school’s Student Body President, Governor of the Oregon Boys State Executive Council, Varsity Track and Field Team Captain, and Varsity Cross Country Team Leader.
-As a natural leader with an ardor for government policy making, Shade will study political science at the University of Oregon.
+Daniel Paulsen, Brookings-Harbor High School — Brookings, is an honors student with a strong public speaking aptitude, who has demonstrated leadership as his school’s Student Body President, Leadership/Student Executive Council Southern Oregon Representative, Track and Field Team Captain, and National Honor Society Volunteer Member.
+As a first generation college student, Daniel will study Public Policy at the University of Oregon.

 In addition to the scholarship, each recipient will have the following mentors throughout and following their schooling to help guide their path to a successful career and future.
 Mentors include: